oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Introduction</button>
 <div class="content" style="display: none;" markdown="1">

 React Hooks were introduced in React 16.8.
 They extend the functionality of Functional Components to reproduce - and replace - functionality seen in Class-Based Components.
 In particular they introduce State Management and the equivalent of Lifecycle Hooks.
-THey make it possible to build complete applications without using Class-Based Components.
+They make it possible to build complete applications without using Class-Based Components.
 Hooks are intended to be highly re-usable and are independent of components.

 * Lifecycle Hooks (a.k.a.
 Lifecycle Methods) are not related to React Hooks, although React Hooks can replicate their functionality.
 * React Hooks are functions (as opposed to components).